NateZimmer/Optimization-Tutorials/Pages/DataSampling.md

 <img src='Images/Int/p3.png'>
 </p>

 Finally, consider the case where the original samples were timestamped.
-With a timestamp, one can reconstruct the original signal in an optimal fasion.
+With a timestamp, one can reconstruct the original signal in an optimal fashion.
 In matlab, this can be done with the **interp1** command.
 For example:

 ```matlab
 yEstimated = interp1(timeStamps,yValuesRecorded,desiredTimeStamps,'spline');